Multi-frame blind deconvolution and phase diversity with statistical inclusion of uncorrected high-order modes: Theory

 \citet{scharmer10high-order} showed that the exact realizations of the high-order components of the random wavefronts do not change the degraded images significantly, as long as they follow the correct statistics.
 As the MFBD error metric in Eq.~(\ref{eq:2}) involves the differences between real images and synthetic images based on the estimated wavefront, this insensitivity makes it hard for MFBD to correctly identify the high-order aberrations.

 We now introduce a statistical compensation for $\tau_{j\Mmfbd}$ in the MFBD model.
-For each wavefront in a dataset, we add $\tau_{j\Mmfbd}$ as a statistical diversity (SD) wavefront contribution.
+For each estimated wavefront in a dataset, we add $\tilde\tau_{j\Mmfbd}$ as a statistical diversity (SD) wavefront contribution, where we again use a tilde to indicate that it is based on random KL coefficients according to Eq.~(\ref{eq:6}).
 The SD contribution reduces the model mismatch in the error metric (see Sect.~\ref{sec:mfbd}) and thereby allows the low-order coefficients to converge to values that take the high-order tails into account.
 Instead of averaging the effects of multiple high-order random wavefronts like \citet{scharmer10high-order}, we here automatically get a similar effect from the individual wavefronts of the multiple images in a dataset, provided the set is large enough.

 The PD contribution to each wavefront in Eq.~(\ref{eq:pupil}) now becomes a combination of FD and SD,